flatironinstitute/sciware/21_IntroGithub/day1.md

 <img src="https://imgs.xkcd.com/comics/git_commit.png" style="width: 80vh">

 - Like a comment in your code
-- Says what you changed, why
+- Says what you changed and why

 ## Connect the repo to GitHub